 The global support in policy for the participation of local peacebuilders is yet to be operationalised in practice through three avenues of change in the global action aimed at supporting peacebuilders: 1) change in mindset, 2) change in practice and 3) change of expectations.

-Ahead of the High-Level Meeting on Financing for Peacebuilding on 27 April 2022, this short policy brief shares good practices and brings forward key recommendations on how peacebuilders can become meaningful partners in peacebuilding and sustaining peace.
+This short policy brief shares good practices and brings forward key recommendations on how peacebuilders can become meaningful partners in peacebuilding and sustaining peace.